Hertz Corp. v. Friend: Significance

 Hertz is considered a landmark decision in American civil procedure.
 Sina Kian, a professor at Stanford Law School writing for SCOTUSblog, remarked that "the sparse media attention afforded to the decision should not obscure its significance", noting that prior to Hertz, only the Seventh Circuit had adopted the nerve center test and that many large corporations which had previously been considered citizens of California by dint of their business activities there were now citizens of different states.
 Hertz and the nerve center test are taught in foundational civil procedure classes in law schools.

 The ruling in Hertz was seen as a win for business defendants and a loss for plaintiffs in general.
 Federal courts are perceived as generally more friendly to businesses than state courts, and the ruling makes it harder to sue national companies in California state court.
 Attorneys, particularly those representing employers, praised the ruling as clarifying an important part of civil procedure and providing a simple rule for corporations to follow.
 On the other hand, one lawyer for the plaintiffs remarked that the ruling would result in more federal cases, overburdening the courts and making lawsuits more expensive.
 Following Hertz, firms tended to increase their operations in states with less business-friendly courts.
 Conversely, the ruling "pinned" firms to the location of their nerve center, restricting their ability to remove lawsuits in their "headquarters state" to federal court due to the forum-defendant rule.
+Writing fifteen years after the initial decision, Zoe E. Niesel of Joseph F. Rice School of Law found that, although Hertz had largely simplified the determination of a corporation's principal place of business, a few "hard cases" remained where decision-makers were geographically spread out, requiring the court to determine where the bulk of decision-making power was.
 Hertz only applies to corporations.
 Other types of businesses, such as limited liability companies, require different tests to determine their citizenship, even though they may have "nerve centers".

 Attorney John T. Mitchell wrote in GPSolo Magazine that Hertz, in recognizing that corporations had a "brain", represented a step in their gradual humanization, comparing it to Citizens United v.
 FEC, which had also been decided in 2010.
 He also criticized the decision for allowing inexact results, particularly in the age of teleconferencing, and being unclear as to when an executive performs "nerve center activity".
 Saru M. Matambanadzo of Tulane Law School also compared Hertz to other "corporate personhood" cases, noting their similar usage of body-based metaphors.

-Sri Srinivasan, one of the lawyers who represented Hertz, would later become a prominent judge in his own right.
-He currently serves as the chief judge of the D.C.
-Circuit.